Bulk Fermentation Tips for Sourdough

 Check for domed edges, a key indicator of appropriate fermentation progress.
 The dough should have a smooth, rounded surface, suggesting it’s nearing the end of bulk fermentation.
 Use your intuition and experience—these are invaluable tools in determining the precise moment to proceed.

-To avoid over-fermentation, adjust the bulk fermentation end based on the dough’s state.
+Adjust the bulk fermentation end based on the dough’s state to avoid over-fermentation.
 The over-fermented dough becomes slack and loses its ability to trap gases, leading to a dense loaf.
 By closely monitoring each aspect, from dough temperature to gas retention, you ensure a robust, well-fermented dough ready for the next stage.

 How do you get the best dough rise?